SNR20db/meteostat2/README.md

 # meteostat2
-meteostat2 is an alternative API for python.
+**meteostat2** is an alternative API for Python.
 No manipulation of data occurs, simple and intuitive.
 Feast yourself on data already prepared to be immideately consumed.

 # Set up.
 Using Pypi.